u3u/prettier-config/README.md

 })
 ```

-## Global Format
+## Global Default Format Config

-You can put the configuration file in the user's home directory to format all files.
+You can place the config file in the user's home directory as the default config to format all files.

 ```sh
 cd ~